Less is More: STI Group develops Borax-free corrugated board

 Customers such as Horst Pistorius from Export-Union GmbH, a leading bottler of international wines that specialises in Bag-in-Box solutions, welcomes the change: ‘A potentially critical point in the production chain has been eliminated and now can never be a problem.
 STI Group’s proactive approach shows that food safety is the highest priority for our partner."

 Simply replacing Borax with another chemical was not an option.
-Instead, process innovation leader Hartmut Greb and his team of experts at STI Group Lauterbach examined new additive-free formulas.
+Instead, process innovation experts at STI Group Lauterbach examined new additive-free formulas.
 The result has been positive for both the company and its customers.

-‘We supply packaging solutions to many food producers; as well as hygiene management and environmental protection, food safety is very important to us,’ says Aleksandar Stojanovic, STI Group Chief Sales Officer.
+‘We supply packaging solutions to many food producers; as well as hygiene management and environmental protection, food safety is very important to us,’ says Maurer, Head of Center of Excellence.
 ‘We are already industry pioneers with our introduction of FSC-certified materials and switchover to migration-harmless inks and varnishes.
 Eliminating boron compounds is a further step in this direction.’

 Less ingredients, better production